 - The child’s uninsured debts: This includes debts the parent is obligated to pay on behalf of the child.

 - Administration of the child’s estate: If the infant has an estate, the costs of administering that estate could be sought in a wrongful death action.

 Non-economic compensation is more difficult to calculate because of its subjectivity.
-These are intangible losses suffered by the infant or parents due to the death.
+These are intangible losses the infant or parents suffered due to the death.
 Common non-economic compensation sought in wrongful death claims include:

 - Loss of the child’s love and companionship

 When someone loses a child, their life is forever altered, and their suffering is unimaginable.
 As a result, an experienced attorney will try to determine the impact of the wrongful death on the plaintiff’s life and request commensurate compensation.
 While we understand that no amount of compensation can replace a child, you still deserve compensation for your loss.

 Caps on Medical Malpractice and Wrongful Death Compensation in Indiana

 Unfortunately, Indiana has a cap on how much total compensation can be recovered in a wrongful death claim.
 Under Ind.
 Code § 34-18-14-3, the total amount recoverable depends on when the death occurred:

 - After June 30, 2017, but before July 1, 2019 – $1,650,000.00